dmrokan/gsl4godot_gsl/doc_sphinx/usage.rst

-To use C++ exception handling within user-defined functions passed to the library as parameters, the library must be built with the additional :code:`CFLAGS` compilation option @option{-fexceptions}.
+To use C++ exception handling within user-defined functions passed to the library as parameters, the library must be built with the additional :code:`CFLAGS` compilation option :code:`-fexceptions`.

+.. index:: aliasing of arrays

+.. _aliasing-of-arrays:

 Aliasing of arrays
 ==================
-.. index:: aliasing of arrays

 The library assumes that arrays, vectors and matrices passed as modifiable arguments are not aliased and do not overlap with each other.